-Goan Squid Masala (Mankyo Masala) is a spicy and tangy semi-thick squid curry.
-In Goa, we call squid "Mankyo" in Konkani.
-It is also known as calamari in many countries.
-Tender squid is cooked in spicy onion tomato masala.
-It is made with simple, everyday ingredients and is ready within 30 minutes.
+My squid masala recipe is made with simple, everyday ingredients and is ready within 30 minutes.
 A staple in Goan cuisine with restaurant-style flavours.
-Serve it with Pan, poi or rice.
+Serve it with Pan, poi, or rice.

-But this week, on my kids' request, I made this mankyo masala along with squid chilli fry, both turned out delicious.
+I made this along with squid chilli fry, and both turned out delicious.
 For more Goan seafood recipes, try my Goan Ambot Tik, Goan Prawn Curry, Stuffed Mackerels, and Recheado Fish Fry.

 - Prep Time: 10 minutes